Security-Onion-Solutions/securityonion-docs/attack-navigator.rst

 Usage
 -----

-Security Onion Console (SOC) provides a link to ATT&CK Navigator.
+:ref:`soc` provides a link to ATT&CK Navigator.

 More Information
 ----------------